WuphonsReach/blog/_posts/2017/2017-11-15-ksp-CareerStartSettings.markdown

 Notes:

-- Research plan start cost works well at 150k to 250k.
+- Research plan start cost works well at 30k to 40k.

-- These settings are *really* expensive for "step cost" and I should probably have cut them by a factor of 5x-10x.
+- Research "step cost" should be kept in the 20-40k range.
 It takes ten steps to research each planet or moon.
-Which is something that I don't like about the addon (ten steps per planet/moon times 20-30 worlds is too much micro).

-- Science reward for bodies is so-so at 200 points.
-The default of 50 points is probably better, but 100 points might be a good middle-ground.
+- Science reward for bodies is 50 points by default, but 100 points might be a better setting if you are using CTT (Community Tech Tree).
 You get points both for discovering that the body exists (with a telescope) and again when you research the orbit to 100%.

 #### State Funding